-- unconditional admission to the College (see College catalog for requirements);
+- unconditional admission to the College (see College Catalog for requirements);

 - current or previous Southern Union students must have a minimum 2.0 GPA or higher at SUSCC.

-- transfer students must enter SUSCC on clear academic status (cumulative 2.0 gpa);
+- transfer students must enter SUSCC on clear academic status (cumulative 2.0 GPA);

-- official transcripts received by Records Office (Wadley Campus) from ALL post-secondary institutions attended (or official transcripts from high school/GED scores for those who have never attended college);
+- official transcripts received by the Records Office (Wadley Campus) from ALL post-secondary institutions attended (or official transcripts from high school/GED scores for those who have never attended college);

 - meeting eligibility requirements for English 101 and Math 100 and satisfaction of the College reading requirement;